Sotero Cabahug: Career in government

 A lawyer by profession, Sotero Cabahug was the Justice of the Peace in Surigao (1917–1918) and Cebu deputy provincial fiscal (1918–1919).
 In 1920, he became councilor of the municipality of Mandaue until 1925 and was acting municipal president.

-House of Representative
+House of Representatives

 He was elected as member of the House of Representative of the 8th Philippine Legislature representing Cebu's 2nd district starting in 1928, and he was reelected for another term and served from 1931 until 1934.
 He authored the law that criminalized disrespectful acts towards the National Anthem.

 Governor of Cebu

 By 1934, Cabahug was voted as the governor of Cebu province until 1937 and started the construction of several landmarks in Cebu.
 The construction of the Cebu Provincial Capitol began during his stint, as well as the building of roads and bridges (particularly the bridges in Argao, Cebu), Mandaue Municipal Hall (commonly known as Mandaue Presidencia), Rizal Memorial Library and Museum, TB Pavilion of Southern Islands Hospital (now Vicente Sotto Memorial Medical Center), and Cebu Junior College of University of the Philippines Cebu campus.
 The Cebu Provincial Capitol was completed in 1937 during the administration of Governor Buenaventura Rodriguez, who succeeded him.

 He also led the purchase and donation of an airplane named "Spirit of Cebu" to the Philippine Army, the funds for which were voluntarily contributed by the Cebuano people.

 During the inauguration of Cebu City, he was present and the following is part of the message he delivered during the occasion.
 "On the eve of the inauguration of the City of Cebu, I wish to congratulate the City Officials and to wish them success in their administration.
 There are, doubtless, many things that should be done which ought to have been done long ago for the improvement of this City if time and circumstances would have permitted.
 We all hope that what was left undone will command the attention of the new City Officials so that we may become truly proud of this second metropolis of the Philippines."